varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

-I hope to see that mutual benefit spread to other communities and projects, not just to OpenSSL and not just because they found a really bad bug the other way, but to any community around any piece of software which does serious work for serious companies.
+I hope to see that mutual benefit spread to other communities and projects, not just to OpenSSL and not just because they found a really bad bug the other day, but to any community around any piece of software which does serious work for serious companies.

 Thanks in advance,